-15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?
+15. What original documents are required, what documents can be filed electronically, what documents require notarization and/or apostille, and when are they needed?

-Under Sri Lankan Law, filing of documents electronically is not yet in practice.
+Under the Sri Lankan legal system filing of documents electronically is not yet in practice.
 All documents filed in courts can be certified as true copies by the instructing attorney of the plaintiff.
 When the case proceed to hear on merits, the original documents need to be produced in court.